 Let me know which of these helps you the most.

-- Tend to your gut health.
-The gut-brain axis is key.
-Brain-fog is usually caused by an imbalance in the gut.
-Eat fermentable fibers and avoid alcohol as it can increase intestinal permeability.
-This can set off an immune response and increase inflammation which contributes to depression.
+Tend to your gut health.
+The gut-brain axis is key to feeling good.
+Brain fog is usually caused by an imbalance in the gut.
+Eat fermentable fibers and have avoid alcohol as it increases intestinal permeability.
+This sets off an immune response that can increase inflammation which contributes to depression.

 Lab Tests Can Provide Important Insight for Treatment